hydrobyte/McJSON/README.md

 ## Use Cases
 Please considere read Unit Tests in `test` folder for a complete list of `McJSON` use cases.

-### Array and object child
+### Array or object items
-Here is how to access all children of an JSON object
+Here is how to access all items (children) of a JSON object and change their value type and content.
 ```pascal
 N.AsJSON := '{"o": {"k1":"v1", "k2":"v2"}}';
 for i := 1 to N['o'].Count do